 Our cell phones today contain a mineral in them called Coltan which is mined in the Democratic Republic of the Congo.
-This mining operation impedes native gorilla habitat in the Congo, and gorillas are being slaughtered by the miners for bush meat as the area being mined is quite desolate.
+This mining operation impedes native gorilla habitat in the Congo, and gorillas are being slaughtered by the miners for meat to eat as the area being mined is quite desolate.

 Do you notice the feet and left hand of the gorilla are missing?

 Poachers kill gorillas for their meat and sever the hands and feet for souvenirs which are used by traditional healers and witchdoctors.

 What can you do?

 Try to not buy the latest phone every time an upgraded version becomes available.